Designations Congruent with Things: A Correspondence In Two Parts

 Dear Mako, I’m writing to you from a hotel room in San Francisco.
 Sorry I’ve been out of touch.
 If it makes you feel any better, I haven’t talked to anyone except for Hermann and my neurologist, Hypothetical Rain, aka Actual Coral.
 Coral is actually her name.
 She’s a surfer.

 I hope you’re doing well.
 You and that guy.
 What’s his name?
-Your drift-partner that you majestically rescued from the anteverse?
+Your drift partner that you majestically rescued from the anteverse?

 I’m doing great.
 Right now I’m watching a Star Wars marathon.
 More like listening to it, truth be told.
-I’m on the balcony at the moment so I don’t have to see Luke Skywalker brutally murder the Rancor in Return of the Jedi, because I’m just not feeling that one today and I’m scoring ten out of ten on the Practical Foresight Scale.
+I’m on the balcony at the moment so I don’t have to hear Luke Skywalker brutally murder the Rancor in Return of the Jedi, because I’m not feeling that one today and I’m scoring ten out of ten on the Practical Foresight Scale.

 It’s cloudy here, I think.
 My vision is returning a little bit, but I’m still on sunglassed probation.
 I can hear the seagulls calling in the distance.
 Whole flocks of them nest on the Wall.